renatovargas/seea-aff/site/en/assessment.md

 **5. Are there established research projects in order to consider the environmental sustainability of agricultural production, forestry and fisheries?
 In particular, are there work programs on environmental-economic accounting / natural capital?**

+* Universities:
+    * [Institute of Agriculture, Natural Resources and Environment (IARNA)](http://www.infoiarna.org.gt/) of Rafael Landivar University (URL, that has led the work on the [System of Environmental and Economic Accounts (SEEA)](http://www.infoiarna.org.gt/index.php/cuentas-ambientales).
+This system has been formalized and it is being used to take into account information on natural resources in making economic decisions.
+This effort is led by the Ministry of Planning and Programming of the Presidency (SEGEPLAN) in collaboration with the Bank of Guatemala (BANGUAT)), the Ministry of Finance (MINFIN) and the National Institute of Statistics (INE).
+The IARNA provides all technical support to this effort.
+This activity is part of the initiative [Wealth Accounting and the Valuation of Ecosystem Services (WAVES)](https://www.wavespartnership.org/).
+    * [Faculty of Agronomy of the University of San Carlos of Guatemala](http://fausac.usac.edu.gt), mainly through students' thesis.
 * Although the National Fund for Science and Technology (Fondo Nacional de Ciencia y Tecnología , FONACYT) promotes agricultural research, the country does not have a research agenda that considers the environmental sustainability of agricultural production, forestry and fisheries.
 * Research in these three areas is developed by the public sector, private sector, and some universities and NGOs.
 However research is carried out without collaboration among the different institutes.
 * Information on  R & D for agriculture can be found at: